 LSAT – Testmasters’ LSAT prep class is offered right on the UF campus.

 Prepare a timeline or checklist for each school you apply to.
-It may include GPA, test scores, letters of recommendation (LOR), personal essays, resume, interview, etc. Standardized tests are only one part of the application process.
-In addition, it may not be too soon to begin to look into scholarships or how you will finance your continuing education.
+The list might include GPA, test scores, letters of recommendation (LOR), personal essays, resume, interview, etc. Standardized tests are only one part of the application process.
+In addition, it’s not too soon to look into scholarships and just exactly how you will finance your continuing education.

-Finally, it has become common for some students to take a year off before starting grad school.
-College is stressful and there is a lot of pressure to start grad school immediately is unnecessary.
-You might be one for whom a year spent gaining experience that will add to focus and intention, while also bolstering your application and giving you more time to prepare.
-Remember, this shouldn’t be a sprint; it should be a marathon.
+Finally, it has become common for students to choose to take a year off before starting grad school.
+College is stressful in its own right.
+The pressure to start grad school immediately is unnecessary.
+You might be one for whom a year spent gaining experience will add to focus and intention, while also bolstering your application and giving you more time to prepare.
+Remember, this shouldn’t be a sprint; life’s journeys are really more like a marathon.
 Give some serious thought to taking a gap year.